 Intestines, stomachs and bladders have an interesting structure- the inner layer ( the mucosa ) has to be removed, along with traces of chewed food.
 The remaining layers are thin, but fairly strong, thanks to perpendicular layers of collagen fibres and muscle.
 Picture shows the inner mucosal layer being removed from the 'honeycomb tripe' section of a deer stomach.
 (Deer are ruminants and have 4 chambers; The rumen ( the biggest- good for waterbags, even for cooking bags) the reticulum ( shown in the photo, known as honeycomb tripe) is beautiful and can be used decoratively.
 The other two ( Omassum and abomassum are of limited use but have interesting textures of their own- more experiments needed!)

 The resulting material is then usually inflated ( or pinned out) so that it can dry without shrinking.
-In this state they can be used as fishing net floats, along with fish swim bladders.
-Innards are naturally waterproof- which makes sense when you think about their job in a living animal.
+It can also be tanned before or after drying.
+In this state they can be used as fishing net floats, along with fish swim bladders. ( picture shows a fox bladder) Innards are naturally waterproof- which makes sense when you think about their job in a living animal.
 Though they will seep gradually and have been used as water bags for millennia.